gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 * The easiest way is to run the red light at the _**ape-trafficlights**_ in Bucan Ville's _**Main square**_.
 * Another way is to stand to the left of the _**courthouse**_ and ask the _**painter**_ in the _**Main square**_ for help.
-* If they attempt other types of crimes, your characters will look at the screen and say things like, "My mother didn't raise a petty thief" or "This would get me in trouble with Santa Claus."
+* If they attempt other types of crimes, your characters will look at the screen and say things like, «My mother didn't raise a petty thief» or «This would get me in trouble with Santa Claus».

-If they seem lost at this point, emphasize the "other side of the law" or remind them of the drunken pirate at the _**Boiled Crab Tavern**_ who claimed to have invented the ape-trafficlights and ask them for a clue.
+If they seem lost at this point, emphasize the «other side of the law» or remind them of the drunken pirate at the _**Boiled Crab Tavern**_ who claimed to have invented the ape-trafficlights and ask them for a clue.

 ##### Bucan Ville Center

-The downtown streets are deserted at night, the gas lamps are lit, and the shops are closed—all except the _**souvenir shop**_ with its large neon sign that reads "Open 24 Hours."
+The downtown streets are deserted at night, the gas lamps are lit, and the shops are closed—all except the _**souvenir shop**_ with its large neon sign that reads «Open 24 Hours».

 To cross the street that runs through the center, you have to go through a pedestrian crossing controlled by a _**ape-trafficlights**_ and watched over by a _**city guard**_ who only says, «Move along, move along!» The monkey-traffic light is operated by a monkey that changes the color of the light by moving levers.
 When you approach, the monkey moves the levers, and you always cross on green.